 For those of you looking for a romantic, classic, city look, The Art Institute of Chicago is the best.
 Even when the weather isn’t an issue, this is a gorgeous location for photos.
 You can easily do your entire session here from start to finish.
 And hey, if it happens to be nice outside, the gardens are my favorite.

 To avoid crowds, I recommend taking photos at the Art Institute during weekdays or weekend mornings.
 To avoid the lines, preorder your tickets in advance.
-Tickets are listed at $25 per person, but will be cheaper if you are either a Chicago or Illinois resident ($20 for Chicago residents; $22 for Illinois residents).
-The Art Institute is open from 10:30AM-5:00PM daily.
+Tickets are listed at $25 per adult.
+The Art Institute is open from 11:00AM-5:00PM, Thursdays through Mondays.
 As long as the photoshoot is unobtrusive, no photo permit is required.

 Address: 111 S. Michigan Avenue